WildMeOrg/scoutbot/README.rst

 Docker
 ------

-The application can also be built into a Docker image and hosted on Docker Hub.
+The application can also be built into a Docker image and is hosted on Docker Hub as ``wildme/scoutbot:latest``.

 .. code-block:: console